Meshinchi-Lab/Transcript_Classification_Pipeline/README.md

 ### TODO

-1. Update to run using conda environment yaml such that anyone could build the environment from scratch and does not need access to my home directory.

-2. Apply formatting as described by nf-core best practices.
+1. Apply formatting as described by nf-core best practices.